Characters in one series crossover

 - Nearly every movie in Phase One has an appearance by either Nick Fury or Agent Coulson.
 The exception is The Incredible Hulk, where Tony Stark represents SHIELD in their place.

 - Black Widow first debuts as a supporting character in Iron Man 2, then later becomes a supporting character in Captain America: The Winter Soldier.
 Minor character Senator Stern also appears in both films.

 - Hawkeye appears in Thor before his major role in The Avengers.

-- Howard Stark, introduced in the Iron Man films as Tony's late father, plays a role in the franchise's WWII-era adventures (so far Captain America 1 and the Agent Carter One-Shot).
+- Howard Stark, introduced in the Iron Man films as Tony's late father, plays a role in the franchise's WWII-era adventures (so far Captain America 1 and the Agent Carter One-Shot and series).

 - Iron Man 3 includes Bruce Banner in The Stinger as a gag.

-- Agents of SHIELD stars Coulson and has seen small appearances from just about every other agent seen in the movies and One-Shots, plus an episode inolving Thor's Lady Sif.
+- Agents of SHIELD stars Coulson and has seen small appearances from just about every other agent seen in the movies and One-Shots (up to and inlcuding some of the WWII founders via flashback), plus an episode inolving Thor's Lady Sif.